fuadamin/Angular-Typescript/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# More ?

-If you need templates for your projects you can also take a look at:
-    1. [MuLTWA] (https://github.com/GeoCastello/MuLTWA.git) : Javascript web application for visualizing weather condistions on a leaflet map.